QuantEcon/lecture-julia.myst/_sources/getting_started_julia/getting_started.md

 (clone_lectures)=
 ### Starting Jupyter

-Next, let's install the QuantEcon lecture notes to our machine and run them (for more details on the tools we'll use, see our lecture on {doc}`version control <../more_julia/version_control>`).
+Next, let's install the QuantEcon lecture notes to our machine and run them (for more details on the tools we'll use, see our lecture on {doc}`version control <../software_engineering/version_control>`).

 1. Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/).
 1. (**Optional, but strongly recommended**) Install the [GitHub Desktop](https://desktop.github.com/).

 #### GitHub Desktop Approach

-After installing the Git Desktop application, click [this link](x-github-client://openRepo/https://github.com/QuantEcon/quantecon-notebooks-julia) on your desktop computer to automatically install the notebooks.
+After installing the Git Desktop application, go to `x-github-client://openRepo/https://github.com/QuantEcon/lecture-julia.notebooks` on your desktop computer to automatically install the notebooks.

 It should open a window in the GitHub desktop app like this